 Studies that evaluate transitions from LTCs to the community were identified from a scoping review summarizing the literature on the transition from LTCs to the community.12 A scoping review was identified from an evidence gap map of systematic reviews and studies which identified all relevant studies that met our interests.
-Evidence gap map is "a systematic search of a broad field to identify gaps in knowledge and/or future research needs that presents results in a user-friendly format".15 For example, Welch's 2021 evidence gap included studies and reviews related to the effectiveness of home health services for older adults and assessed sex and gender as health inequity outcomes.16 The scoping review included 36 studies of various study designs: cross-sectional, quasi-experimental controlled trials, randomized control trials, case-control, and quality studies.
+Evidence gap map is "a systematic search of a broad field to identify gaps in knowledge and/or future research needs that presents results in a user-friendly format".
+For example, Welch's 2021 evidence gap included studies and reviews related to the effectiveness of home health services for older adults and assessed sex and gender as health inequity outcomes.
+The scoping review included 36 studies of various study designs: cross-sectional, quasi-experimental controlled trials, randomized control trials, case-control, and quality studies.
 The authors conducted a comprehensive search of six databases (SCOPUS, PubMed, CINAHL, PsychInfo, Embase and Web of Science) to identify relevant studies.
-We evaluated the longitudinal cohort studies included in the review as they are the most appropriate for assessing long-term effects in subgroups.17 and older as transitions in care for younger adults are often related to individuals with disabilities.18 We selected studies that reported any transition of care for older adults as an outcome which includes long-term care, community, acute care, and rehabilitation.
+We evaluated the longitudinal cohort studies included in the review as they are the most appropriate for assessing long-term effects in subgroups.